European Expedition –

 - Rest assured you are in good hands.
 Irish Gap Year has an impeccable safety record and is Gap Year Association Accredited, meaning all of our programs operate to the highest industry standard.

-To us immersive travel means travelling the way locals do every day throughout Europe, by train, tram, ferry and even by yacht!
-Immersive travel means taking the time to connect deeply with your journey, your fellow travellers and to look within.
+To us immersive travel means travelling the way locals do every day throughout Europe, by train, tram and ferry.
+Immersive travel means taking the time to be present on your journey, connect with your fellow travellers and to look within.

 These journeys by sea and rail will come to be some of your fondest memories and provide great time for conversation with fellow travellers.
 They will also see you passing through some of the world’s most spectacular landscapes like the Northern Railway that passes along fjords and mountains into Norway’s Arctic Circle or taking funiculars up steep mountain sides into the Austrian Alps or sailing in the azure blue waters of the Adriatic Sea along the Croatian coast.

 Train and ferry travel throughout Europe is also an excellent way to build your independence and confidence.
-When was the last time you met someone who navigated their way from the Arctic Circle to Dubrovnik by train, sailboat and ferry?
+When was the last time you met someone who navigated their way from Norway to Dubrovnik by train, sailboat and ferry?

-With the support and experience of our Program Leaders you’ll voyage well over 2,000 miles of the world by train, sail and ferry.
-You will experience many of Europe’s ‘must-see’ locations, meet interesting people from all over the world, be engrossed in local culture, have conversations you never dreamed of and push yourself, discovering new inner strengths and skills along the way.
+With the support and experience of our Program Leaders you will voyage well over 2,000 miles of the world by train, sail and ferry.
+You will experience many of Europe’s ‘must-see’ locations, meet interesting people from all over the world and be absorbed in local culture.
+All while building your independence and travel skills along the way.

 Suffice to say, that the skills, friends and insights you develop on this journey will last a lifetime.

-We’ll spend time with Syrian refugees turned entrepreneurs touring Berlin through their eyes and learning about parallels between modern day Syria and 1930’s Germany.
-You’ll participate in the ‘Refugee Experience’ workshop testing your own problem solving, ethics and values as you are forced to make very difficult decisions along your virtual journey from Syria to Germany.
+We will spend time with Syrian refugees turned entrepreneurs touring Berlin through their eyes and learning about parallels between modern day Syria and 1930’s Germany.
+You will participate in the ‘Refugee Experience’ workshop testing your own problem solving, ethics and values as you are forced to make very difficult decisions along your virtual journey from Syria to Germany.
 In the evening, our Syrian friends will host us at their house for a traditional Syrian meal and casual conversation to debrief on the day and get to know one another better.

 You will trek to glaciers in Norway’s Arctic Circle where you will see the effects of climate change in real-time as you discuss with our local guides the glaciers recession and the changing climate in their region.

-4. Outdoor Adventure: Good for the body, mind and spirit!
+Outdoor Adventure: Good for the body, mind and spirit

 Outdoor adventure will also be used as a means of pushing your comfort zone and perceived limitations.
 You don’t need to have any previous experience as an outdoor adventurer, but it is essential that our European Expedition students are motivated to try new things, resilient and up for the activities that are part of the program.